Semrush helps you:

 Active Parameters

-Active parameters change the content or functionality of a webpage dynamically to suit the user’s needs.
+Active parameters change the content or functionality of a webpage dynamically, usually based on user input.

-Active parameters tailor the content displayed to users, aligning it with their preferences or past behavior for a more personalized experience.
+You can also use active parameters to tailor the content displayed to users.
+This could be to align it with their preferences or past behavior for a more personalized experience.

 Passive Parameters

-Passive parameters are used mainly for tracking and analytics.
-They don’t change a web page’s content or functionality.
+Passive URL parameters are used mainly for tracking and analytics.
+They don’t change a webpage’s content or functionality.

 Here’s an example from a ClickUp ad: